Peabo83/Valheim-Server-Web-GUI/README.md

 - Gives you the ability to edit the CFG mod files with an in-browser editor
 - Turn off/on the valheimserver.service process
 - Download a copy of your .DB and .FWL files
+### Beta Features (See Beta section below for enabling)
+- View a system log
+- Panel for adding/removing players from the admin and ban list

+**This GUI works/looks best in Chrome, ironing out non-Chrome errors is on the to-do list

 ## Credits
 Simple no database login from https://gist.github.com/thagxt/94b976db4c8f14ec1527<br>